It's common to see sensational headlines about artificial intelligence, machine learning, or other intelligent technologies.

 Yet it's not the full story, especially for marketers and salespeople.
 In truth, AI will automate some marketing and sales tasks.
 Professionals who don't evolve will find careers in jeopardy.
 But plenty of others will find their work augmented and enhanced by AI, not to mention entirely new career paths we can’t even envision yet.

 That doesn't all fit into a headline.
 But it's important for marketers to understand the context behind the hype.
 When you do, you'll be better armed to seize opportunities to work with AI, not against it.

 3. Understand that some “AI” companies don’t really use AI.

 This one was tough for us to learn starting out.
 The more we dived into marketing AI solutions, the more we realized some of them didn’t actually use AI, or, at least, they seemed to be stretching quite a bit to fit what they do under the AI umbrella.
 We were a little confused, too.
 After all, “AI” or “machine learning” is right there in the product descriptions.

-Turns out, some use these terms to describe automation capabilities that aren't really AI.
+Turns out, some use these terms to describe automation capabilities that aren't really AI-powered technology.
 But because of the hype cycle, putting AI in the name makes good marketing sense.
 These companies had useful tools with valid use cases, but no real artificial intelligence powering their solutions.

 These claims are problematic for marketers who want to vet and buy solutions.
 You might buy a solution that says it's AI-powered, but find out later it's not.
 Or, you might discover there are planned AI features but they aren’t yet built.

 There's no easy way to cut through the hype on this one.
 You'll need to do some homework and ask vendors a lot of questions.
 But, it is entirely possible to understand AI and related technologies, as well as use them in your marketing and sales activities — even if you're not a programmer or software engineer.